Logbook

 To easily enter the navigation data even under very bad conditions Logbook provides a special view with large fields for data entry while crusing.

-If Logbook is connected to a GPS or NMEA data source, you can let Logbook make the entries automatically using the Auto NMEA function.
+With the Auto-NMEA function (included in the Pro license) you can, if Logbook is connected to a GPS or NMEA data source, also let Logbook make the entries quite automatically by itself.

 Using Logbook with NMEA connection